hongtran/math-problem-solver/behavioural_questions.md

 3 Good Traits:

-Analytical Problem-Solver: They would likely say I’m deeply analytical.
+- Analytical Problem-Solver: They would likely say I’m deeply analytical.
 I enjoy breaking down complex problems into manageable parts and using data to find the most effective solution.

-Collaborative: I believe they'd describe me as a strong collaborator.
-I prioritize clear communication to ensure everyone on the team is aligned and working towards the same goal.
+- I believe my former colleagues would describe me as someone with a very strong sense of ownership and responsibility.
+When I take on a task, I treat it as my own from start to finish.
+This means not only completing it on time but also ensuring the quality is high and it truly solves the intended problem.
+My team knew they could depend on me to deliver without needing constant follow-up.

-Driven: They would mention that I'm very driven and dedicated, especially when I'm working on a mission I'm passionate about, like improving education.
+- I think my manager would highlight that I'm a proactive team member who takes ownership beyond my assigned tasks.
+I make it a point to understand our team's larger goals, which allows me to anticipate challenges and step in to support my colleagues before they even ask for help.
+I believe that true ownership means being accountable for the team's success, not just my own piece of the puzzle.

 3 Bad Traits:

-Can Get Tunnel Vision: When I'm deep in a complex problem, I can become so focused that I sometimes lose sight of the bigger picture.
+- Can Get Tunnel Vision: When I'm deep in a complex problem, I can become so focused that I sometimes lose sight of the bigger picture.
 I’ve learned to manage this by scheduling regular check-ins to re-align with the team's broader objectives.

-Overly Optimistic on Timelines: Because I get excited about projects, I have a tendency to be too optimistic about deadlines.
-I’ve become much more disciplined about this by breaking tasks down rigorously to create more realistic estimates.
+- They might say that my communication on complex topics could have been smoother in the past.
+It’s an area I’ve worked on intentionally by focusing on clarity and tailoring my message to the audience.
+I've made significant progress and see it as an area of continuous growth.

-Initially Quiet in Large Groups: In new team settings, I tend to listen and process information before offering my opinion.
+- Initially Quiet in Large Groups: In new team settings, I tend to listen and process information before offering my opinion.
 I am actively working on speaking up earlier in brainstorming sessions to contribute more freely from the start.

 # If you could buy a billboard anywhere around the world, what would it say and where would it be?
 I would place the billboard directly facing the headquarters of a major educational institution like Harvard University or a global policymaking body like UNESCO.